Early Norwegian black metal scene: Murder of Euronymous

 In early 1993, tensions escalated between Euronymous and Vikernes.
 On the night of 10 August 1993, Vikernes and Snorre 'Blackthorn' Ruch traveled from Bergen to Euronymous' apartment in Oslo.
 Upon their arrival, a confrontation ensued, during which Vikernes fatally stabbed Euronymous.
 His body was discovered outside the apartment, bearing 23 stab wounds—two to the head, five to the neck, and 16 to the back.

 Speculation surrounding the murder suggests it stemmed from a power struggle, a financial dispute over Burzum records, or an attempt to "outdo" a previous stabbing incident in Lillehammer.
 Vikernes, however, refutes these claims, asserting he killed Euronymous in self-defense.
 He contends that Euronymous had devised a plan to incapacitate him with an electroshock weapon, bind him, and torture him to death while filming the event, using a meeting regarding an unsigned contract as a ruse to ambush him.
 Vikernes claims he intended to present Euronymous with the signed contract that night and "tell him to fuck off," but that Euronymous panicked and attacked him first.
+According to Vikernes, the altercation began when Euronymous kicked him in the chest, after which a scuffle ensued and Euronymous attempted to obtain a knife from the kitchen and Vikernes used his own knife to attack Euronymous in self-defense.
+Vikernes has also claimed that Euronymous's initial injuries happened because he broke a lamp and, as a result "he was swimming in glass fragments with only his underwear, so he was rather bloody".

-Faust has expressed skepticism regarding the self-defense narrative, while Necrobutcher believes Vikernes killed Euronymous due to the death threats he had received from him.
+Faust expressed skepticism regarding the self-defense narrative, while Necrobutcher believes Vikernes killed Euronymous due to the frequent death threats Euronymous made to Vikernes and others.
 Necrobutcher later claimed that he had also intended to murder Euronymous himself due to his tasteless exploitation of Dead's suicide.

 Vikernes was apprehended on 19 August 1993, and many other individuals within the scene were questioned around the same time.
 Some confessed to their crimes and implicated others.
 In May 1994, Vikernes was sentenced to 21 years in prison (Norway's maximum penalty) for the murder of Euronymous, the arson of four churches, and possession of 150 kg of explosives.
 Two churches were set ablaze on the day he was sentenced, "presumably as a statement of symbolic support."
 Blackthorn received an eight-year prison sentence for his role as an accomplice in the murder.
 That month saw the release of the Mayhem album De Mysteriis Dom Sathanas, featuring Euronymous on guitar and Vikernes on bass guitar.
 Euronymous's family had requested that Mayhem's drummer, Hellhammer, remove the bass tracks recorded by Vikernes, but Hellhammer stated, "I thought it was appropriate that the murderer and victim were on the same record."
 Vikernes was released from prison in 2009.